-You must deliver the forms in this booklet to the court in which your case was heard within 10 days of when that court "enters a judgment" in your case or you lose your right to appeal.
+You must deliver the forms in this booklet to the court in which your case was heard within 10 days of when that court "enters a judgment" in your case or you lose your automatic right to appeal.
 A judgment is the official decision of the judge.
+If you have a very good reason for not appealing within 10 days (for example, you did not receive the judgment within 10 days), the court may, upon your written request, allow a late appeal but this is not usually permitted.
 Be very careful-the forms in this booklet must be filed within 10 days of when the court enters a judgment, NOT within 10 days of when you receive a notice of a judgment.

-If you file and deliver to the landlord a motion for a new trial or certain other motions to undo the judgment within 10 days of when the court enters judgment, then the 10 day appeal period runs from the entry of the court's decision on that motion.
+Note: If you file and deliver to the landlord a motion for a new trial or certain other types motions seeking to undo the judgment within 10 days of when the court enters judgment, then the 10 day appeal period runs from the entry of the court's decision on that motion.
 Consult with a lawyer or a court clinic if you file motions after the judgment.

 The notice of judgment you receive from the court should state the date on which the judgment was "entered."
 If you are not sure what this date is, call the court as soon as you receive the court's judgment and ask a clerk to tell you.
 If you do not receive a notice of the judgment within 7 or 8 days after your trial, call the court and ask the clerk whether a judgment has been "entered" and on what date.
 You should follow up with calls every 7 days or so because you need to know as soon as the court enters a judgment so that you can file these forms right away and not miss the appeal deadline.
-You can also check the court docket sheet on line at www.masscourts.org/eservices/home.page.2.
+You can also check the court docket sheet on line at www.masscourts.org/eservices/home.page.2